Two young sisters who lost their mother to HIV and AIDS walk home arm-in-arm after school.

 Some Children are Born with HIV and AIDS

-Save the Children is working towards a world where people, especially children and youth, live without fear of contracting the HIV virus, suffering from HIV-related stigma and discrimination, and live with zero AIDS-related deaths.
-We work in 24 countries around the world – across four continents.
+Save the Children is working globally towards a world where people, especially children and youth, live without fear of contracting the HIV virus, suffering from HIV-related stigma and discrimination, have equal access to all HIV-related services and live with zero AIDS-related deaths.
+Our programs are implemented around the world – across four continents to support children, women and vulnerable communities.

 Lucia’s Story: AIDS Robbed Her of Her Childhood